Lecrapouille/gdcef/addons/gdcef/doc/architecture.md

 ![classdiag](architecture/classes.png)

 - `GDCef` implemented in [gdcef/src/gdcef.cpp](gdcef.[ch]pp).
-Its goal is to wrap the initialization phase of CEF, its settings and the loop back of messages of CEF sub processes.
-This class allows to create `GDBrowserView` that are attached as child nodes inside the scene graph.
+Its goal is to wrap up the initialization phase of CEF, its settings, and the loopback of messages of CEF subprocesses.
+This class allows creating `GDBrowserView` that are attached as child nodes inside the scene-graph.

 - `GDBrowserView` implemented in [gdcef/src/gdbrowser.cpp](gdbrowser.[ch]pp).
   Its goal is to wrap a browser view allowing to display the web document, to